DeepRank/deeprank2/docs/features.md

 - `pdb_occupancy`: Proportion of structures where the atom was detected at this position (float).
 In some cases a single atom was detected at different positions, in which case separate structures exist whose occupancies sum to 1.
 Only the highest occupancy atom is used by deeprankcore.

 #### Residue properties:
-For atomic level graphs, _all_ atoms of one residue receive the feature value for that residue.

 - `res_type`: One hot encoding of the amino acid residue (size 20).
 - `polarity`: One hot encoding of the polarity of the amino acid (options: NONPOLAR, POLAR, NEGATIVE, POSITIVE).
 Note that sources vary on the polarity for few of the amino acids; see detailed information in `deeprankcore.domain.aminoacidlist.py`.
 - `res_size`: The number of non-hydrogen atoms in the side chain (int).